 Erika moved from the main building at Kerwin Court to a specialised bungalow in the grounds similar to her home prior to her injury.
 Not only did the move from the main unit give a sense of independence but gave her the best possible chance of continuing to progress with her rehabilitation.

 Gradually Erika began making visits back to her own home.
 The team supported Erika to shop for her supplies, prepare her meals and clear up.
-Erika completed these tasks well and unaided which she was ready to live independently in the community.
+Erika completed these tasks unaided; and then knew she was ready to live independently again in the community.

 After four months at Kerwin Court, Erika was discharged and moved back into her home.
 She has now returned to teaching at Brighton and Hove High School and is singing with the Seaford Choral Society.